drinkbeer/CodingQuestion/README.md

 ### Array
 Array includes NSum series, operation to array(rotate).
 Binary Search is also a hot topic for sorted array.
 When see the coding problem requires O(logN) time complexity to search something in a sorted array, then it's probably using Binary Search.
+Give an array, always ask interview: if the array is sorted?
+If the array is empty or null?
+If that could be huge array that will be out of memory?

 [K-Sum problem summary](http://blog.csdn.net/suwei19870312/article/details/12857103)